Assessment and diagnosis

 - Physical examinations and tests – A physical examination and/or tests will be undertaken, if they have not already been carried out by the GP.
 In many cases the blood tests will already have been done before referral.

 Tips: Getting the most from a consultation

 If possible, someone who knows the person being assessed well should go with them to the consultation.
 Whether you are attending the appointment for yourself or for someone you are supporting, it may be useful to do the following:

-Step 4: Explaining the diagnosis
+Step 4: Receiving the diagnosis

 Step 5: Ongoing assessment